 What Is an LSAT 133 Score?

 An LSAT 133 is approximately the 4th percentile.
 You need about 28 of 76 questions correct.
-Bottom 15% — see the study guides linked below.
+Bottom 15%: well below the median for law school admissions.

 Percentile